minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    You can set MinIO configuration settings in environment variables and using :mc-cmd:`mc admin config set <mc admin config set>`.
    Depending on your current deployment setup, you may need to retrieve the values for both.

-   This procedure does not cover migrating environment variables due to the variety of configuration methods.
    You can examine any runtime settings using ``env | grep MINIO_`` or, for deployments using MinIO's systemd service, check the contents of ``/etc/default/minio``.

 #.
 Create a new Single-Node Single-Drive MinIO deployment.